Menu

 Access to Care for Aetna Members and SUNY Downstate Patients

-Aetna and SUNY Downstate Medical Center announced a new agreement for SUNY Downstate’s resumed participation in the Aetna network, and the continuing participation of University Hospital of Brooklyn’s recently acquired Long Island College Hospital campus.
+Aetna and SUNY Downstate Health Sciences University announced a new agreement for SUNY Downstate’s resumed participation in the Aetna network, and the continuing participation of University Hospital at Downstate’s recently acquired Long Island College Hospital campus.

-Under the agreement, SUNY Downstate’s University Hospital of Brooklyn will participate for all Aetna commercial and Medicare products, including student health plans.
+Under the agreement, SUNY Downstate’s University Hospital at Downstate will participate for all Aetna commercial and Medicare products, including student health plans.
 The new agreement also will enable the more than 700 SUNY Downstate hospital-based and affiliated physicians currently participating with Aetna to continue their participation uninterrupted.
-Groups included in the contract are: University Hospital of Brooklyn; University Physicians of Brooklyn, P.C.; and Brooklyn Anesthesia Research.
+Groups included in the contract are: University Hospital at Downstate; University Physicians of Brooklyn, P.C.; and Brooklyn Anesthesia Research.

 “We are extremely pleased to have reached a three-year agreement with SUNY Downstate,” said David Kobus, Aetna senior vice president – New York Network.
 “Having this key facility in our network expands access to quality care at convenient locations for our members who live and work in Brooklyn.”